JakubTydryszewski/Projekt_NarzProg/README.md

-# Docker Apache + PHP with MariaDB
+# Docker Apache + PHP with MariaDB application

 This project sets up a web application using Docker with an Apache + PHP container and a MySQL/MariaDB database container.